wanjojoyce/Cybersecurity-Portfolio/Cybersecurity-project-1.md

 ## Projects

-### 1. Suspicious Process Investigation
+### Suspicious Process Investigation
-Investigated a security alert involving a suspicious process and analyzed the Parent-Child process relationship to determine whether the activity was potentially malicious.
+This project involved investigating a security alert involving a suspicious process and an uncommon parent-child process relationship.

-### 2. Log Analysis with Python
-Used python to parse and analyze security logs and identify relevant security events
+### Objective
+The main objective of the investigation was to review the available information and identify if it was a true positive- determining whether the suspicious activity represented a genuine security threat.

-### 3. SIEM Alert Investigation
+###  Investigation
-Practiced investigating security alerts using SIEM concepts, analyzing event data, timestamps, and indicators of suspicious activity.
+During the investigation, I analyzed the alert information and examined the relationship between the parent and child.
+I considered:

+-The parent process
+- The child process
+- The process relationship
+- The available information
+- Indicators that could help determine whether the activity was legitimate or malicious

+### Skills Demonstrated

+- Security alert investigation
+- Process analysis
+- Threat analysis
+- True positive identification
+- SOC investigation concepts
+- Incident response concepts

+  ## Key Takeaway

+  This exercise helped me understand how a SOC analyst investigates security alerts and uses available evidence to determine whether an alert represents a genuine security threat.

 ## Certification
 - Google Cybersecurity Professional Certificate

   ## Career Goals
-Seeking an entry-level Cybersecurity Analyst or SOC Analyst opportunity where I can apply my cybersecurity knowledge, continue learning, and contribute to an organization's security operations.
+I am Seeking an entry-level Cybersecurity Analyst or SOC Analyst opportunity where I can apply my cybersecurity knowledge, continue learning, and contribute to an organization's security operations.